Dr-Chaos/DetectOsAndExecuteCommands/readme.md

 # Presentation
-A NuGet package for detect Operating System and execute system command Write on.NET Standard 2.0
+A NuGet package for detect Operating System and execute system commands

+Write on.NET Standard 2.0

 # How to install